-- the deceased motorist had a loving and harmonious relationship with the plaintiff(s);
+- The deceased motorist had a loving and harmonious relationship with the plaintiff(s);

-- their living arrangements; and
+- Their living arrangements; and

-You may be entitled to any of the different types of damages in a personal injury lawsuit if car accident injuries have impacted your life or the lives of those closest to you.
-Don't delay and strongly consider the help of a legal professional.
-Get started today by contacting an experienced motor vehicle accident lawyer near you.
+You may be entitled to different types of damages in a personal injury case if the car accident injuries have impacted your quality of life or the lives of those closest to you.
+Don't delay.
+Strongly consider the help of a personal injury lawyer to receive fair compensation.